 Emotional abuse is defined as the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
 This may involve conveying to a child that they are worthless, unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child the opportunities to express their views, deliberately silencing them, 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children, such as interactions that are beyond their developmental capability, overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
-It may involve seeing or hearing the ill-treatment of another.
+If may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying, including cyberbullying, causing the child to frequently feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, but it may also occur alone.

 Sexual abuse is defined as abuse that involves forcing or enticing a child to take part in sexual activities, not necessarily involving violence, and regardless of whether the child is aware of what is happening.
 This may involve physical contact, including assault by penetration, or non-penetrative acts, such as masturbation, kissing, rubbing, and touching outside of clothing.
 It may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can be perpetrated by people of any gender and age.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.